acl-org/emnlp-2023/_pages/home.md

 | 2023-11-29 | For those who have not yet booked their hotel for the EMNLP Conference 2023, there are still rooms available at [Hotel Ora](https://www.idem.events/r/emnlp-conference-2023-hotel-ora/).
 | 2023-11-29 | [Accepted Papers for Findings](/program/accepted_findings/) is posted under the Program.
 | 2023-11-29 | [Accepted Papers for Main Conference](/program/accepted_main_conference/) is posted under the Program.
+| 2023-11-29 | [Accepted Papers for Industry Track](/program/industry/) is posted under the Program.
+| 2023-11-29 | [Accepted Papers for System Demonstration](/program/demo/) is posted under the Program.
 | 2023-11-29 | [Conference Handbook](https://drive.google.com/file/d/13hUJi0VUzrySldAK2Rd-FLO_9DDPPDP6/view?usp=sharing) is posted under the Program.
 | 2023-11-28 | The link of [Mini Conference](http://47.242.72.118:7777/) is posted.
 | 2023-11-22 | Please check the Visa -related info in [Visa](https://2023.emnlp.org/participants/#visa-requirements).